Italy business lobby head against second Monti government

 On Sunday Ferrari President Luca di Montezemolo, himself a former Confindustria president, said his political movement Future Italy would run at the election by asking voters to express support for a second Monti government.

-"Italy is falling apart," Montezemolo told Corriere della Sera daily, explaining that the country's ongoing economic and financial emergency would justify another term for an unelected leader.
+"Italy is falling apart," he told Corriere della Sera daily, explaining that the country's ongoing economic and financial emergency would justify another term for an unelected leader.

-Montezemolo said he himself had no intention of being a candidate and neither did he suggest he would step down as Ferrari president.
+Montezemolo said he himself had no intention of being a candidate and made no suggestion he would step down as president of Ferrari.

 Ordinary Italians are more favourable towards Monti himself than his policies, Renato Mannheimer, head of the ISPO polling agency, told Corriere.